By Diane Hwang

 One of the more recent diabetes technologies is the smart pen.
 In 2017, the very first Bluetooth-enabled smart pen received approval from the FDA.
-The way the smart pen works is by recording the intervals and amounts of each insulin dose.
-They display your last dose and transmit the data to your diabetes app.
+The smart pen works by recording the amounts of each insulin dose and intervals between them.
+From there, this data is transmitted to your diabetes app.

-The diabetes app you use with your smart pen can make recommendations for dosing and transfer relevant information to the cloud for easier sharing with your healthcare providers.
+The diabetes app you use with your smart pen can make dosage recommendations and transfer the relevant information to the cloud for easier sharing with your healthcare providers.
 You still need a blood glucose monitor for testing, but you can inject insulin with the pen.

 4. Automated Glucose-Responsive Insulin Delivery

-We briefly discussed the closed-loop glucose delivery system, but it’s a very important diabetes technology and deserves its own section.
-While the first version of this system was introduced over 50 years ago, it became commercially available only in the 1970s.
-As the medical community developed new apps, delivery systems, and testing methods, closed-loop systems evolved as well.
+We briefly discussed the closed-loop glucose delivery system earlier, but it’s a highly important type of diabetes technology that deserves its own section.
+While the first version of this system was introduced over 50 years ago, it only became commercially available in the 1970s.
+As the medical community developed new apps, delivery systems and testing methods for diabetes, closed-loop systems evolved as well.

 Today’s closed-loop systems work in tandem with every element of your daily management needs.
 If you’re using an automated delivery system, it syncs with your devices to ensure informed insulin dosing and monitoring.
 An algorithm translates the data it gets from the monitor in real time and sends it to the insulin pump so it can deliver what your body needs as soon as you need it.

-There are a few automated pumps that offer predictive control that tracks your previous dosages and needs to pre-emptively deliver the insulin you need based on what your doctor would do in any given situation.
+Today, some automated pumps that offer predictive control are available.
+They can track your previous dosages and pre-emptively deliver the insulin you need based on what your doctor would do in any given situation.

 OKRA Care & Diabetes Technology of the Future

-About 30% of people with Type I Diabetes currently use some type of insulin pump.
-As medical technology improves, more and more people will choose to use integrated devices with monitors and pumps communicating through WiFi or Bluetooth and sharing data with their doctors.
+About 30% of people with Type I Diabetes currently use an insulin pump.
+As medical technology improves, more and more people will choose to use integrated devices with monitors and pumps that communicate through WiFi or Bluetooth.
+This allows you to share data with your doctor easily.